112 Comments

 Future Zek's avatar

-You know that the book of Jude specifically refers to 1 Enoch, right?
+You know that the book of Jude specifically references 1 Enoch, right?

 Darren James's avatar